Lwyrup/Lwyrup.github.io/_posts/2017-06-02-search-app-angular.md

 });
 ```

 People are now defined and have our 3 properties of a person.
-Say goodbye to the hard coded row search result and say hello to ng-repeat. ng-repeat will allow us to iterate through an array and is how we'll display our people.
+Say goodbye to the hard-coded row search result and say hello to ng-repeat. ng-repeat will allow us to iterate through an array and is how we'll display our people.

 ```html
 ...